lecmaster123/Music-Genre-Classification-Using-Text-Mining/README.md

 Items Attatched:

--Word document containing analysis of the code and findings
+-PDF report containing analysis of the code and findings

 -Python code for music genre detection